 In childhood ALL, risk groups are used to plan treatment.

-High risk: Includes children younger than 1 year or 10 years and older and children who have a white blood cell count of 50,000/µL or more at diagnosis.
+- High risk: Includes children 10 years and older and/or children who have a white blood cell count of 50,000/µL or more at diagnosis.

 Other factors that affect the risk group include the following:

-Whether the leukemia cells formed from B lymphocytes or T lymphocytes.
+- Whether the leukemia cells began from B lymphocytes or T lymphocytes.

-Whether there are certain changes in the chromosomes of the lymphocytes.
+- Whether there are certain changes in the chromosomes or genes of the lymphocytes.

 It is important to know the risk group in order to plan treatment.
-Children with high-risk ALL usually receive more aggressive treatment than children with standard-risk ALL.
+Children with high-risk ALL usually receive more anticancer drugs and higher doses of anticancer drugs than children with standard-risk ALL.